 We note that the functions makePnpmpcTrucks1D or modelTrucks1Dd.createCtrlPnPMPC could take some minutes to be completely executed if N is large.
-If you want take less time for the execution, we recommend to install CPLEX optimizer [13] that is free available for academic use.
+If you want take less time for the execution, we recommend to install CPLEX optimizer [22] that is free available for academic use.

-To start a simulation, we can use the function runSimTrucks1D in the following way
+To start a simulation, we use the function runSimTrucks1D in the following way

 '''

-options = sdpsettings('verbose',0,'solver','sdpt3');

 x0 = repmat([1 0]',N,1);

+Tsim = 30;

+[ x u ] = runSimTrucks1D(Tsim,x0,modelTrucks1Dc,modelTrucks1Dd,Trucks1Dpnp)

 '''

 This function computes the control action using the method uRH of the pnpmpc class.
-We used sdpt3 solver, that is installed with the toolbox, but we really recommend the use of CPLEX.
+We really recommend the use of CPLEX.

-4.3.2 Example 2D
+5.3.2 example2pnpmpc.m